SumaitaB/Navigation-Drawer/README.md

 # Navigation-Drawer
-An android App showing a Splash Screen for a few seconds and then moving to the next screen containing navigation menubar
+<h4> An android App showing a Splash Screen for a few seconds and then moving to the next screen containing navigation menubar. </h4>

 Screenshot: